Search Articles

 To avoid receiving a bill for an annual visit, when you contact your doctor's office to schedule the appointment, be sure to request an "annual wellness visit" instead of asking for a "physical."
 The difference in wording can save you hundreds of dollars.
 In addition, some Medicare Advantage plans offer a free annual physical, so check with your plan if you are enrolled in one before scheduling.

-For more information about Medicare, click here
+For more information about Medicare, check out this series of articles

 Created date: 04/11/2019